LimitlessUR/Python_Pandas_EnglishPremierLeague_Analysis/README.md

 Some data inquiries included:

 Players with most yellow cards.

 Players/Clubs with the most goals.

-Average age of clubs
+Average age of clubs.

-Age breakdown of clubs
+Age breakdown of clubs.

 etc.